inverno-io/inverno-core/README.md

 ### Building and running with pure Java

 You can also choose to build your Winter module using pure Java commands.
-Assuming Winter framework modules are located under `lib/` directory and Java source files for `io.winterframework.example.hello` module are placed in `src/io.winterframework.example.hello` directory, you can build the module with `javac` command:
+Assuming Winter framework modules are located under `lib/` directory and Java source files for `io.winterframework.example.hello` module are placed in `src/io.winterframework.example.hello` directory, you can build the module with the `javac` command:

 ```shell
 $ javac --processor-module-path lib/ --module-path lib/ --module-source-path src/ -d jmods/ --module io.winterframework.example.hello